encgoo/DesignPatterns/membuf/README.md

 ![UML_Class](images/uml_class.png)

 #### 2.2.2 membuf
-This is the main class that provides all the services.
+This [class](membuf.hpp) is the main class that provides all the services.
 It delegates 5 of the services to the corresponding concrete command objects.

 Methods of this class: